MIDDLE YEARS PROGRAMME

 Brockton’s Grade 6-9 & 10 curriculum is taught within the framework of the BC Ministry of Education and the International Baccalaureate (IB) organization’s Middle Years Programme (MYP).
-Brockton school uses these frameworks in order to engage a deep and broad based learning program.
-The Middle Years builds on the knowledge, skills, and attitudes developed in the Primary Years.
-This said, new students to Brockton (at whatever grade level) are thoughtfully and smoothly integrated.
-Students continue to make connections between their studies and how they see themselves in the world, and develop the characteristics of the IB Learner Profile.
+The Middle Years at Brockton builds on the knowledge, skills, and attitudes developed in the Primary Years, and students continue to make connections between their studies and how they see themselves in the world.
 There is an aim in the Middle Years to develop active learners and internationally minded young people who can empathize with others and pursue lives of purpose and meaning.
 The program empowers students to inquire into a wide range of issues and ideas of significance locally, nationally and globally.
 The result is young people who become creative, critical, and reflective thinkers.

 The Middle Years at Brockton is designed to engage students in an exploration of their academic content through the use of global contexts.
 Middle Years students develop an understanding of their common humanity and shared guardianship of the planet through developmentally appropriate explorations of: personal and cultural expression, orientations in space and time, scientific and technical innovation, fairness and development, and globalization & sustainability.